maxcroasdale/maxcroasdale.github.io/content/posts/2026/aug-2026/front-4.md

 5:00am again.

 Using the ladder to reach the top floor windows.
+I taped a brush to the telescopic handle to reach the window perhipherals.
+A stretch but fine.

 Another coat for the door.

-No more up and stretching from the extended ladder.
 And only a little more hanging out of a top floor window.

 ![](/images/5148.jpeg)